ivpdev/debugging-agent/ProjectDescription.md

 TODO Code
+  - clean console output
+  - clean unsused models
+  - move models close to logic
+  - check Rider
   - check edge cases on the agent loop max turns
     - the UI is rendered correctly
     - evals work
+    - does assistant understands what to do with it?
   - add debugger output
   - fix .env
   - test running from scratch